kedacore/keda-docs/content/docs/2.12/deploy.md

     helm install keda kedacore/keda --namespace keda --create-namespace
     ```

+To deploy the CRDs separately from the Helm chart, use the `keda-2.xx.x-crds.yaml` file provided on the [GitHub releases](https://github.com/kedacore/keda/releases) page.

 > 💡 **NOTE:** Are you upgrading to v2.2.1 or above?
 Make sure to read [our troubleshooting guide](https://keda.sh/docs/latest/troubleshooting/) to fix potential CRD issues.

 ### Uninstall